 2. You're Dependent On Your Supplier

-The success of your pre-order strategy depends on the efficiency of your supplier.
+The success of your whole ecommerce pre-order re-order strategy depends on the efficiency of your supplier.
 Again, if your supplier fails, it can have a negative effect on your brand reputation.

 So, if you're unsure about them or their performance, this strategy can cause more harm than good.